 National Park Service U.S. Department of the Interior marker reads:

-Located in the Lake Mead National Recreation Area.
+Was located in the present-day Lake Mead National Recreation Area.